All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The SURPASS-2 trial[6] directly compared tirzepatide to semaglutide 1 mg in people with type 2 diabetes.
 Tirzepatide at all three doses (5, 10, and 15 mg) produced significantly greater A1C reduction and weight loss than semaglutide 1 mg.
 At the 15 mg dose, tirzepatide produced roughly twice the weight loss of semaglutide.

-It is important to note that SURPASS-2 compared tirzepatide to semaglutide at 1 mg (the diabetes dose), not the 2.4 mg weight management dose.
-A head-to-head comparison at full weight loss doses has not been completed as of early 2026.
-However, comparing across trials suggests tirzepatide still has a meaningful edge.
+SURPASS-2 compared tirzepatide to semaglutide at 1 mg (the diabetes dose), not the 2.4 mg weight management dose.
+A head-to-head comparison at full weight loss doses hasn't been completed as of early 2026.
+But comparing across trials suggests tirzepatide still has a meaningful edge.

 Who Is a Candidate for Tirzepatide?